ogoo0608/ogoo0608/README.md

 <p>
   👋&nbsp; Hi there!
-I'm <b>An aspiring game client programmer</b>🚀<br/>
+I'm <b>game client programmer</b>🚀<br/>
-  I'm a computer engineering student at Gachon University, and I'm making games using Unreal Engine.<br/>
+  I am a student majoring in computer engineering at Gachon University, and studying Unreal Engine intensively.<br/>
   <br/>
   I enjoy cooking. 🍳 <br/>
   I want to make a game that everyone can enjoy. ✨ <br/><br/>